 The courses in the Social Studies Department are carefully designed to meet the needs of our students as they prepare for further education or a career of choice.
 The New Jersey State Department of Education requires three years of Social Studies instruction.
-In order to meet these requirements, Roxbury High School offers World History in the ninth grade, and United States History I and II in the sophomore and junior years.
+In order to meet these requirements, Roxbury High School offers United States History I in the ninth grade, United States History II in the sophomore year and World History in the junior year.
 Students must take the required Social Studies courses each year for graduation.
-Course assignment will be determined by the student's scores on the ninth grade placement rubric.
+Ninth grade course assignment will be informed by the student's indicators on the ninth grade placement rubric.

-Any student who would like a course level that is different then their current course level should speak with their current teacher (i.e. "I am in "A" level and would like a greater challenge.")
+\\Any student who would like a course level that is different then their current course level should speak with their current teacher (i.e. "I am in "A" level and would like a greater challenge.")
+Teacher recommendations will be strongly considered.

-United States History I (Honors) Grade 9 5 Credits
+AP United States History I Grade 9